tethysplatform/tethys/docs/installation/production/manual/configuration/advanced/multi_tenancy.rst

 Configuration
 -------------

-Enable multi-tenancy by adding a ``TENANTS`` section to your :file:`portal_config.yml` file and override the database engine to use the ``django-tenants`` backend:
+Enable multi-tenancy by adding a ``TENANTS_CONFIG`` section to your :file:`portal_config.yml` file and override the database engine to use the ``django-tenants`` backend:

 .. code-block:: yaml

     settings:
-      TENANTS:
+      TENANTS_CONFIG:
         DATABASE_ENGINE: django_tenants.postgresql_backend

-You can customize the multi-tenancy behavior with additional settings. :
+You can customize the multi-tenancy behavior with additional settings:

 .. code-block:: yaml

     settings:
-      TENANTS:
+      TENANTS_CONFIG:
         DATABASE_ENGINE: django_tenants.postgresql_backend
         TENANT_APPS:
           - "tethys_apps"